openplanet-nl/nadeoapi-docs/docs/live/leaderboards/player-records.md

 **Remarks**:

 - The `groupUid` `"Personal_Best"` can be used to get the global leaderboard.
 - A maximum of 50 records may be requested.
+If more than 50 records are requested, only the first 50 will be returned.
+- This is technically the same endpoint as [get record positions by their time](/live/leaderboards/position), but without the query parameters, it functions completely differently.

 ---